b3b logo contents graphic web site policy

 Combine and mix sugar, cornstarch and salt in a small saucepan.

-Stir in pineapple syrup and vinegar.
 Cook slowly, stirring constantly until thick and clear.

 Fold in the pineapples, green peppers and cherries.